 When you define a new custom site content type in the Site Content Type Gallery for a site, you start by choosing an existing parent site content type in the Site Content Type Gallery as your starting point.
 The new site content type that you create inherits all of the attributes of its parent site content type, such as its document template, read-only setting, workflows, and columns.
 After you create this new site content type, you can make changes to any of these attributes.

-Whenever you make changes to site content types, you can specify whether you want these changes to be applied to any other child site content types or list content types that inherit their attributes from these site content types.
-Only the attributes that the child site content types or list content types share with a parent content type can be updated.
+Whenever you make changes to site content types, you can specify whether you want these specific changes to be applied to any other child site content types or list content types that inherit their attributes from these site content types.
+Only the attributes that the child site content types or list content types share with a parent site content type can be updated.
 If a child site content type has been customized with additional attributes that the parent site content type does not have (for example, extra columns), these customizations are not overwritten when the child site content type is updated.
-Changes that you make to a site content type do not affect the parent site content type from which the site content type was created.
+The changes that you make to a site content type do not affect the parent site content type from which the site content type was created.

 How site content types support content management

 By defining site content types, you can ensure that entire categories of documents are handled consistently across your organization.
 For example, all customer deliverable documents in an organization may require a specific set of metadata, such as account number, project number, and project manager.
 You can help ensure that account numbers and project numbers are associated with all of the customer deliverable documents in your organization by creating a Customer Deliverable site content type that has required columns for each of these items of metadata.
 All customer deliverable document types in the site collection that inherit from this site content type then require users to specify information for these columns.
-If you need to track additional metadata related to these customer deliverable documents, you can add another required column to the Customer Deliverable site content type.
+If you need to track additional metadata that is related to these customer deliverable documents, you can add another required column to the Customer Deliverable site content type.
 Then you can update all child list content types that inherit from this site content type, adding the new column to all customer deliverable documents.

 How content types work in lists and libraries